Three for the Road (1987 film): Plot

 The film centers around Paul Tracy (Charlie Sheen), a college student and intern to the influential United States Senator Kitteridge (Raymond J. Barry).
 Paul has political aspirations of his own, and hopes to win the Senator's favor to advance his ambitions of gaining a Congressional seat.

 Paul is asked to transport Robin (Kerri Green), the Senator's delinquent daughter, to an institution for girls.
 He asks his aspiring writer roommate T.S.
 (Alan Ruck) to come along for the trip.
 Robin is initially drugged by her father and put nearly unconscious into the back of their car, but as soon as she wakes up she tries everything to escape.

 Eventually a romance develops between Robin and Paul, and he begins to take her claims of her father's abuse more seriously.
 Along the way they pick up Missy Butler (Tefkin), a southern belle interested in T.S.

 After Robin escapes again, they manage to find her.
 Rather than take her unwillingly, they offer to make a detour to locate her estranged mother Blanche (Sally Kellerman), hoping Robin can live with her.
 Robin agrees to go, but Blanche refuses, clearly out of fear of the repercussions of her powerful ex.

 With no other options left, a devastated Robin is taken to the institution, but when Paul sees firsthand the institution's workers' rough treatment of her, he is more determined than ever to break her free, and develops a ruse.
 Blanche also arrives, demanding to see her daughter, but is turned away at the gate.

 However, Paul uses his initial visit to regain entry, which is granted by security.
 Paul tells Robin he's come to rescue her, but a now despondent Robin has accepted her fate and doesn't want to make things worse.
 Paul takes her to a window, where she sees Blanche looking gloomily through the fence and in her direction.

 Realizing her mother does want her, Robin agrees to allow Paul to help her escape.
-This is quelched by the unexpected arrival of the Senator, as he questioned Paul's loyalty.
+This is quashed by the unexpected arrival of the Senator, as he questioned Paul's loyalty.
 Paul rejects the Senator, effectively losing his job.

 Blanche drives up to the gate, this time with the intent of taking her daughter with her at all costs.
 When the Senator threatens to have her arrested, she in turn threatens to expose his dastardly deeds (likely with information provided by Paul and Robin), including the rape of a babysitter.
 The Senator tries to reason with Blanche, but is interrupted by her sucker punch to his jaw.

 As the group drives out of the institution, all of the girls there stage a mass escape from the facility and the staff make a largely futile attempt to stop them.
 The movie ends with Robin, Paul, Blanche, T.S. and Missy driving out into the open road to start a new and happy life.